Manifest Artist Residency Award 2018/19

 - Motivation and potential for the creation of excellent new work during residency.

-- The degree to which the individual will benefit from the program and reciprocate with new positive energy.
+- The degree to which the individual will benefit from the program and reciprocate with involvement and new positive energy.

 - The ability of the artist to take full advantage of the opportunity and utilize the program resources to maximize its benefits.